 Prospective parents/carers - for general queries about the school, or to request an informal visit please email: email@example.com

-In order for a child to be enrolled into Paddock School, a number of criteria need to be fulfilled.
+In order for a child to be considered for a place at Paddock School, a number of criteria need to be fulfilled.
 It is important to realise that not all criteria are specifically centred on the child for whom enrolment is being considered.
-How that enrolment affects the balance and mix of the receiving class and the school as a whole must also be taken into consideration, as must the commitment and wishes of the parents for the placement
+How that enrolment affects the balance and mix of the receiving class and the school as a whole must also be taken into consideration, as must the commitment and wishes of the parents for the placement.

 Child Centred Criteria

-- Diagnosis should place the child within the ASD or SLD continuum.
+- Diagnosis should place the child within the ASD and SLD continuum.